A list of Android Popular Apps That Are Dangerous and harmful to your personal data is summarized and carefully reviewed by Check Point Research.

 The vulnerability puts at least 100 million Android users at risk of harm such as fraud, identity theft, and malware attacks.

-What Android apps are harming your data?
+What Popular Android Apps are harming your data?

 However, the report only mentions five of these apps by name: